VoronDesign/VoronUsers/printer_mods/AlexanderT-Moss/270-Clamping-Hinges/README.md

   ## Is The Clamping Force Strong Enough? ##

   If you print these with any half decent filament and your **panels are 3mm thick** then the clamping force is more than sufficiently strong.
-When printing, the panels are additionaly held in place securly by the door locking clamps linked above.
-You may find opening the doors quickly will make them shift slightly but the panels can be alligned again by hand quite quickly - I recommend closing the panels together at the same time to help allign them.
+When printing, the panels are additionally held in place securely by the door locking clamps linked above.
+You may find opening the doors quickly will make them shift slightly but the panels can be aligned again by hand quite quickly - I recommend closing the panels together at the same time to help align them.